-The practice had a recruitment policy and procedure to help them employ suitable staff.
+The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
 These reflected the relevant legislation.

 Clinical staff were qualified, registered with the General Dental Council and had professional indemnity cover.